dotnet-feats/feats/README.md

 - publish
 - archive

-Still to do : an beauuutifull UI for this ;)
+Still to do : an beauuutifull UI for this

 ### Evaluation service

 The evaluation service is where you need to call to know if a toggle is on or not.
+Everytime a call is made to this endpoint we increase a Counter Metric for Prometheus.
+We don't push our metrics, you have to scrape them.

-The current version only enables you to evaluate a single feature at a time, but one day i'll add the possibility to evaluate more than one at a time ;)
+The current version only enables you to evaluate a single feature at a time: but you can send all the strategy values at once.

 ## Feature strategies